Favorite Christmas Movies

 - The Santa Clause, and the Santa Clause 2, both with Tim Allen.

-(Haven't yet seen Escape Clause - heard it was terrible, but
+(Haven't yet seen Escape Clause - heard it was not great, but

 curiosity will still probably get the better of me.)